cs1302uga/cs1302-gallery/README.md

       Platform.runLater(() -> someImageView.setImage(bradImage)); // second line
       ```

-      The first line will take some time to download but does not modify the scene graph;
+      In the example above, the first line will take some time to download but does not modify the scene graph;
       however, the second line will take very little time but needs to run on the FX Application Thread
       since it modifies the scene graph.